Root number of the twists of an elliptic curve: Behaviour of the local root number

 We want $W_2(E_t)=+1\Leftrightarrow t\equiv1\mod4$, which is possible if and only if $b_{(2)}\equiv1\mod4$.

-It is however possible that the local root number at $2$ does not behave like the Jacobi symbol in some case, for instance in the case of the triplet $(v_2(a)+4,v_2(b)+5,v_2(\Delta))=(3,3,0)$.
+For some triples though, the local root number at $2$ of $E_t$ does not behave the way we want.
+For instance in the case of the triple $(v_2(a)+4,v_2(b)+5,v_2(\Delta))=(3,3,0)$.
 In this case, the local root number is